-Vienna’s famous Kunsthistorisches Museum (KHM) tends not to have the kind of regular exhibitions you get from an Albertina or Belvedere.
+Vienna’s famous Kunsthistorisches Museum (KHM) tends not to have the kind of rapid turnover of exhibitions you get from an Albertina or Belvedere.
 Partly, I’m sure, because the permanent displays are so rich and comprehensive.

-The few exhibitions held each year tend to fall into one of two categories: “small and special” or “major and magnificent”.
+However, the temporary exhibitions held each year seem to always fall into one of two categories: “small and special” or “major and magnificent”.

 Below I’ve listed past exhibitions that I visited and/or wrote about, so you can develop a feel for what to expect from this prestigious art museum in the future.